Generalised Weber Functions: Heights and comparison with other invariants

 Notice that asymptotically for $\ell$ or $p_1$, $p_2 \to \infty$, the factors $c (f)$ tend to $\frac {e/2}{12}$ for $\w_\ell^e$ (here, $e$ is necessarily even), $\frac {e}{12}$ for the double $\eta$ quotients and $\frac {e}{24}$ for $\w_{\ell^2}^e$.
 For any discriminant $D$, there are suitable choices of primes in arithmetic progressions modulo~$D$ such that $e/2 = 1$ resp. $e = 1$ are reachable, and $c (f)$ may become arbitrarily close to $\frac {1}{12}$ resp. $\frac {1}{24}$.
 However, at the same time, the degrees of $\PhiNc$ in $F$ and $J$ tend to infinity, which may be undesirable in complex multiplication applications where the modular polynomial needs to be factored over a finite field.

 In Table~\ref {tab:comparison}, we list in decreasing order of attractiveness the functions $f$ together with the factors $1 / c (f)$ they allow to gain in height compared to $j$ and with the degree of the modular polynomial in $J$, thus completing the tables of \cite{EnMo02} and \cite[p.~21]{Enge07}.
 We limit ourselves to functions gaining a factor of at least~$13$ and with degree in $J$ at most~$20$.
 The function $\w_2$ is in fact the Weber function $\wfone$, and leads to the same height as the other two Weber functions $\wf$ and $\wftwo$.
+Notice that, as indicated by the explicit formul{\ae}, transformation levels divisible by~$2$ or~$3$ (or, in general, small primes) tend to yield smaller class invariants.

 [2]{\genfrac{}{}{0pt}{1}{#1}{#2}}